slamora/brackets-wiki/Extension-Manager-Workflows.md

 > a problem is due to a version compatibility issue, or is just a general bug.
 > Kevin, how did Firefox handle this?

+> (kd) "Not Compatible With This Version" implies that an extension *did* work, but doesn't
+> work any more.
+Perhaps we only show this when the user is running a Brackets version
+> that is newer than the one for which the extension was last updated?
+> Maybe another way to present these three items is a "Report A Problem" button that
+> gives choices like: "I found a bug...", "This extension no longer works with Brackets
+> like it used to...", "Report abuse"

 He's been really impressed with the Quick Open/Quick Edit extension, so he clicks on the rating widget next to that one to give it a 5.
 Brackets prompts him to login using OpenID in order to rate it.
 He does so, and chooses to let Brackets remember his credentials.

+> (kd) I'm partial to BrowserID, but I also recognize that it's easiest for
+> people to log in with the accounts they already use, and I think we should
+> allow GitHub, Google, Facebook, Twitter logins.

 > We probably need some sort of login for ratings to avoid abuse.
 I'm assuming
 > OpenID makes the most sense, but Facebook, Twitter, G+, etc. logins might be